“Trust Me or I Will Hurt You”

 But God demands affections first, not actions.
-Actions only have moral significance if they flow from a heart of affection for God.
+Actions have moral significance only if they flow from a heart of affection for God.
 Judas-kisses do not honor Christ.
 Bowing before the potentate, while your heart is sworn to another, may suffice on earth.
 But it is far short of what God demands.
 It is not a commendation when Jesus says, “This people honors me with their lips, but their heart is far from me” (Matthew 15:8).

 Praise or Die?

-Therefore, Jesus does not lead with the slogan, “Praise me or you die.”
-He does indeed say, “Whoever loves father or mother more than me is not worthy of me” and “will lose it [his life]” (Matthew 10:37, 39).
+Therefore, Jesus does not lead with the slogan “Praise me or you die.”
+He does indeed say, “Whoever loves father or mother more than me is not worthy of me” and “will lose [his life]” (Matthew 10:37, 39).
 But that warning is not the first or decisive motive for loving him.

 In fact, the key point here is that threats and warnings cannot function as direct motives for what God demands.
 To be sure, he does demand certain behaviors.
 But beneath every behavior that God commands (whether “do not kill” or “practice hospitality”) is an implicit, and often explicit, command for dispositions of the heart that make hospitality and not killing morally beautiful in God’s sight.
 For example, Jesus said that the real issue behind murder is anger (Matthew 5:21–22), and Peter said that all hospitality should be “without grumbling” (1 Peter 4:9).
 The affections of the heart are always decisive in whether a bodily action is beautiful in God’s sight.